FelixVita/sample-python-project-structure/docs/autodoc_demo.rst

 You can invoke specific code objects instead of a whole module.

-For example, we can specifically grab only the `add` method from the `packagename.submodule_a.a` module.
+For example, we can specifically grab only the `add` function from the `packagename.submodule_a.a` module.

 Let's try it:

-.. automethod:: packagename.submodule_a.a.add
+.. autofunction:: packagename.submodule_a.a.add

 If you don't see anything between the line "Let's try it:" above and this line, then the automodule directive is not working as expected.